igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/listchunk/ListChunk.md

 ## Instructions

-Given an array and chunk size, divide the array into multiple sub arrays where each sub array is of length of chunk size.
+Given an list and chunk size, divide the list into multiple sub lists where each sub-list is of length of chunk size.

 [Puzzle files](.)